Learning to work in hierarchies

 I enjoyed reading her story and can relate to it.
 Working in hierarchies is something you have to learn.
 I found life as a researcher more free, less structured and more bottom-up.
 I was expected to search for my own research ideas and I could collaborate freely.

 It’s quite different for me as a consultant.
-Our teams work embedded at the client in large hierarchies, so there are more stakeholder to inform and align with.
+Our teams work embedded at the client in large hierarchies, so there are more stakeholders to inform and align with.
 The target audience usually has limited “bandwith”, as your project is only one of many that concerns them.
 That’s why it’s important to understand the process and to be concise and accurate in your communication.

 While the first mode of working is more conducive for being creative, I now realize I could sometimes have been more effective in academia using some simple strategies.
 A simple, “end of month” email with what I did the last month and what I planned to do in the next would have gone a long way of keeping my supervisors in the loop, even when we couldn’t meet face to face.
-It would have provided them with an earlier opportunity to provide guidance, voice concerns or to keep me from starting down some rabbit whole.